sunnykgupta/EmberCheatSheet/README.md

 the way it handles template and route nesting and it's other various opinionated ways.
 Think matryoshka dolls!
 I want Ember to be my predominant MVC choice for web app development.
 It works well with the Yeoman generator.
+Run grunt to build and compilte, grunt serve to look at on localhost.

 ##Overview